Vargodl/DVwords-WeekenStrung/README.md

 # DVwords-WeekenStrung©
 please note all of these entries which aren't prior art are copyrighted © by me, Dennis Vargo, 2023.

+April 4

+I'm bummed because I just finished a brilliant entry on fatherhood, jewishness, passover and standing up to jewish hate and somehow it disappeared and i dont have the time to craft it again.
+Stay tuned for tomorrow.

+Darn!

 April 3rd

 I just started a new, separate thread holding the pictures from Margie's party, which you can goto if you select the "Vargodl" at the top left of this page.